All Episodes

 And in the form, they ask you a bunch of different questions.

-Have you ever which is a crime that is punishable by more than 365 days in prison?
+Have you ever, which is a crime that is punishable by more than 365 days in prison?

-Um have you ever you under indictment under any um uh area in the United States, right?
+Have you ever, are you under indictment under any area in the United States or any jurisdiction in the United States, excuse me?

-And uh Kodak Black said no to some of these things when in reality he was under indictment at the time.
+And Kodak Black said no to some of these things when in reality he was under indictment at the time.

 I think it was South Carolina for sexual assault.